Odwalla-J/ODCON2/README.md

 - %20 Infill
 - Automated Tree Supports (touching buildplate)

-*Use of a brim is recommended for small or narrow parts such as the iron sights/side panels/trigger guard and can typically be enabled in your slicers "Per Object" settings.
+*Use of a brim is recommended for small or narrow parts such as the iron sights/side panels/trigger guard, if you are printing these files all at once you can typically enable brims selectively in your slicers "Per Object" settings.

 (Insert photo or two of build plate orientation)